I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-The government of the United States was strapped for money after the American Revolution, and put a tax on booze.
-Almost immediately, the entrepreneurial spirit sprang to life and people started making their own liquor in seclusion deep in the forested hills.
+The government of the United States was strapped for money after the American Revolution, so it put a tax on booze.
+Almost immediately, the entrepreneurial spirit sprang to life and people started making their own liquor in seclusion—deep in the forested hills.

-Illicit booze starts with simple ingredients – corn, sugar, water, and yeast.
+The illicit booze starts with simple ingredients―corn, sugar, water, and yeast.
 Let that mixture stew away for a while as it produces alcohol.

 The alcohol is boiled off and condensed in some sort of cooling device.
-Car radiators have been re-purposed to do the job, but there’s always the problem of left over antifreeze getting into the final product.
-As well, there can be lead in the old radiator and that's not a prized ingredient either.
+Car radiators have been re-purposed to do the job, but there’s always the problem of leftover antifreeze getting into the final product.
+In addition, there can be lead in the old radiator, and that's not a prized ingredient either.

-Illicit wobbly pop is rarely aged in barrels as regular whiskey is; consumption following quickly after production.
+Illicit wobbly pop is rarely aged in barrels as regular whiskey is; consumption follows quickly after production.

 It’s called moonshine because it’s usually made a night to avoid detection.
 While it’s associated with Appalachia, skullpop, as it’s sometimes called, can be found almost everywhere in the U.S. An imbiber doesn’t have to look far.

 Betty Boles Ellison wrote about the moonshine trade in her 2003 book Illegal Odyssey: 200 Years of Kentucky Moonshine.
 She quotes Kentucky humourist Irving H. Cobb’s description of the product of local stills: “It smells like gangrene starting in a mildewed silo; it tastes like the wrath to come, and when you absorb a deep swig of it you have all the sensations of having swallowed a lighted kerosene lamp.”
 With a maraschino cherry?
 Irresistible.

 Distilling Liquor Without a Licence